NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

   contents.
 Previously Nix could only build **input-addressed** store paths, where the hash is computed from the derivation dependency graph.
-Content-addressing allows deduplication, early cutoff in build systems, and unpriviliged closure copying.
+Content-addressing allows deduplication, early cutoff in build systems, and unprivileged closure copying.
 This is still [an experimental feature](https://discourse.nixos.org/t/content-addressed-nix-call-for-testers/12881).